Gosho-ha Hyōhō Niten Ichi-ryū: About the ryū

-After the creation by Miyamoto Musashi, it is believed that the branch "Santô-ha" of the Hyōhō Niten Ichi-ryū kept unchanged the techniques created by the founder.
-The ryū arrived the 20th century with the 8th Sōke (headmaster), Aoki Kikuo.
+After the creation by Miyamoto Musashi, it is believed that the branch "Santō-ha" of the Hyōhō Niten Ichi-ryū kept unchanged the techniques created by the founder.
+The ryū arrived the 20th century with the 8th sōke (headmaster), Aoki Kikuo.

-In 1961, Aoki Kikuo named one of his closest disciples, Gosho Motoharu, as Shihan (master responsible for teaching the techniques of the ryū) and Soke Daiken (adjunct successor) of the 9th generation, and other disciple, Kiyonaga Tadanao, as 9th Soke, with the goal to make sure that the techniques of the style were passed to the future generations.
-Before, in 1955, Gosho Motoharu had received Menkyo kaiden, the license of total transmission in Hyōhō Niten Ichi-ryū and Sekiguchi-ryū, the two schools that Aoki Kikuo was headmaster.
+In 1961, Aoki Kikuo named one of his closest disciples, Gosho Motoharu, as shihan (master responsible for teaching the techniques of the ryū) and sōke daiken (adjunct successor) of the 9th generation, and other disciple, Kiyonaga Tadanao, as 9th sōke, with the goal to make sure that the techniques of the style were passed to the future generations.
+Before, in 1955, Gosho Motoharu had received menkyo kaiden, the license of total transmission in Hyōhō Niten Ichi-ryū and Sekiguchi-ryū, the two schools that Aoki Kikuo was headmaster.

 Aoki Kikuo died in 1967.
 In the following years, the two masters continued representing the Niten Ichi-ryū in Japan.